 For its size, Gibraltar is remarkable.
 You have coastal flats, brutal hill climbs, trail running through a nature reserve, and a summit with views of two continents, all within a space you could drive across in 10 minutes.

 The Mediterranean Steps alone would be a destination route if it were anywhere else.
-The fact that you can do a flat 6km along the beach in the morning and a 300-metre elevation trail run in the afternoon, all without getting in a car, makes this place special for runners.
+The fact that you can do a flat 6 km along the beach in the morning and a 300 m elevation trail run in the afternoon, all without getting in a car, makes this place genuinely special for runners.

-The downside is variety.
-After a few weeks, you will know every route by heart.
-But for visitors or short-term residents, it is an incredible place to lace up and explore.
+The main limitation over time is variety.
+After a few weeks of consistent running, you will know every route well.
+But for visitors or newer residents, it is an extraordinary place to explore on foot.

 Frequently Asked Questions